-Britain’s May to face no-confidence vote by lawmakers
+UK disarray: May to face no-confidence vote by lawmakers

-LONDON (AP) — Conservative lawmakers in Britain will hold a no-confidence vote in Prime Minister Theresa May on Wednesday that will see her removed as party and government leader if she loses.
+LONDON (AP) — British politics was thrown into chaos and Brexit into doubt Wednesday as Conservative lawmakers triggered a no-confidence vote in Prime Minister Theresa May that will see her removed as party and government leader if she loses.

-Graham Brady, who heads a committee overseeing Conservative leadership contests, said he had received letters from at least 48 lawmakers asking for a vote.
+May vowed to fight the challenge “with everything I’ve got,” after Graham Brady, who heads a committee overseeing Conservative leadership contests, said he had received letters from at least 48 lawmakers asking for a vote.

 As a result, he said, “the threshold of 15 percent of the parliamentary party seeking a vote of confidence in the leader of the Conservative Party has been exceeded.”

-Brady said the vote would be held in Parliament Wednesday evening, with the results announced soon after.
+Brady said the vote would be held in Parliament between 6 p.m. and 8 p.m.
+(1800GMT and 2000GMT) on Wednesday evening, with the results announced soon after.

 Most Read Nation & World Stories